 Food Scrap Bowl On Counter

 If your compost bin or pile is easily accessible, you can store your food scraps in a bowl on your counter.
 Be sure that you bring these out to your pile daily so they don’t start to attract fruit flies and other insects.
-However, many contributors to the Bring Your Trash To Life series keep their food scraps on the counter and take them out each evening.
+However, many contributors to the Compost Chronicles series keep their food scraps on the counter and take them out each evening.

 Compost Bucket Under Sink